253,185 subscribers and counting ...

-Moon reaches the last quarter phase on the night of April 18-19, 2017.
-Watch for it after midnight – or around dawn – and use it to imagine Earth’s motion through space.
+Watch for the last quarter moon tonight after midnight – or around dawn Saturday – and use it to imagine Earth’s motion through space.

-Watch for the moon late at night now, or before dawn.
-Last quarter moon will come on the night of April 18-19.
+Watch for the moon late at night now, or in the early morning.
+Last quarter moon will come on June 17.

 How can you come to know our ever-changing moon?
 The most important key is that it’s a world in space with a day side and a night side.